What makes the Grand Canyon grand – a continuation

 More than six and a half miles lie ahead before I reach the western terminus of the south rim Trail at Hermit’s Rest.

-For now, I’ll leave you to contemplate four and a half billion years.
+For now, I’ll leave you to contemplate four thousand five hundred million years.
 What lies ahead of me for the rest of this day is physically exhausting.
 I’ll guess that what lies behind for you is a different sort of exhaustion acquired from reading this far.
 I’ll give both parties a break.
 I’ll have more to say about the Grand Canyon and my time there in my next entry.

 This entry was posted in Arizona - Utah May and June 2017.
 Bookmark the permalink.